 Taking up yoga or even just doing a regular stretch has many benefits for your body, especially after the long, stressful work hours of sitting in one place all day.
 Along with taking regular breaks and changing your position once in a while, gently stretching your back muscles and spine can help you tremendously with alleviating soreness and stiffness, lengthening the core muscles and improving blood flow throughout the body.
 While you are stretching, take a few deep breaths to relax and ease your mind and body from any stress and pain that is left over from work.
 Having a massage once in a while will also do the trick to ease the back pain from sitting all week.

 The right diet can protect your body from many issues caused by internal and external factors.
 Most of the time, with back pain, you are putting too much pressure on your body, and if your core is not strong enough to support your spine, it leads to pain.
 By releasing the stress from your body with a regular exercise routine and a healthy diet of fresh fruits and vegetables, lean meats, dairy products, and whole grains, your body will be in shape, and there will be less discomfort and back pain.

 Back pain from sitting is a common problem.
 This back pain often gets worse as we age, but we can always do something about it.
 Protecting and strengthening your back from a young age is ideal, but when it comes to longevity, maintaining a healthy, balanced lifestyle is what matters the most.
-While these tips are certainly helpful for you to take note and implement, if you have severe chronic back pain, you should consider seeing a doctor to figure out the best solution to the issue.
+While these tips are certainly helpful for you to take note of and implement, if you have severe chronic back pain, you should consider seeing a doctor such as this spine and pain center Columbia MD to figure out the best solution to the issue.